I Got Sarah Hyland-Inspired Hair & This Is What I Look Like

 "I've been through a lot of transformation this past year," Lee says.
 "I got a new job, got out of a bad relationship, moved to a new apartment with new people."
-This new chapter in her life called for trading in her bleach blonde ends for a rich, copper-toned red color.
-To achieve her desired look without damaging her strands, Lee went to celebrity colorist and co-owner of Nine Zero One Salon, Nikki Lee for her transformation.
-Nikki, who frequently works with Hilary Duff, Selena Gomez, and Hyland, knows firsthand the complexity of achieving dimensional hair color that looks effortless.
+This new chapter in her life called for trading in her bleach blonde ends for a rich, copper-toned red colour.
+To achieve her desired look without damaging her strands, Lee went to celebrity colourist and co-owner of Nine Zero One Salon, Nikki Lee for her transformation.
+Nikki, who frequently works with Hilary Duff, Selena Gomez, and Hyland, knows firsthand the complexity of achieving dimensional hair colour that looks effortless.

 Advertisement